openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-bundle.md

 **Resolution Steps**

 1. Set the application's version number to be greater than the current version.
-2. If you want to update the application without upgrading the version number, set the installFlag to REPLACE_EXISTING.```markdown
+2. If you want to update the application without upgrading the version number, set the installFlag to REPLACE_EXISTING.

 ## 17700048 Code Signature Verification Failed

 **Error Message**